 - Two play areas suitable for all ages

-Brocks Hill is a wonderful place to visit to exercise your pets and we welcome dogs and responsible dog owners.
+Brocks Hill is a wonderful place to visit to exercise your pets and we welcome all dogs and responsible dog owners.
 We have produced some simple guidelines to help to ensure that the park is a safe and enjoyable place for all visitors, their pets and for local wildlife.
 Please follow these guidelines.